tbornt/phoneme_ctc/README.md

 Decode
 ----
 `python phoneme_ctc.py decode -m checkpoint_dir`.
 Then you can provide a wav audio file and the model will output the phoneme labels.
 Notce: the wav file should be 1 channel, 16 bits and bitrate 16000.
+I record the wav file using sox on my mac. e.g. `sox -d -b 16 -c 1 -r 16000 helloworld.wav`

+I provide a trained model, you can test the model using `python phoneme_ctc.py decode -m model`.

 Dependencies
 ----